AdobeDocs/pass.en/help/authentication/javascript-sdk-overview.md

 Adobe highly recommends that you migrate to the latest JS v4.x of the AccessEnabler library.

-The Adobe Pass authentication JavaScript integration offers Programmers a TV-Everywhere solution in the familiar JS web application development environment.
-The main components of the integration are your "high-level" application (user interaction, video presentation), and the Adobe-provided "low-level" AccessEnabler library that provides your entry to the entitlement flows, and handles communication with Adobe Pass authentication servers.
+The Adobe Pass Authentication JavaScript integration offers Programmers a TV-Everywhere solution in the familiar JS web application development environment.
+The main components of the integration are your "high-level" application (user interaction, video presentation), and the Adobe-provided "low-level" AccessEnabler library that provides your entry to the entitlement flows, and handles communication with Adobe Pass Authentication servers.

-The general Adobe Pass authentication entitlement flow is covered in [Programmer Entitlement Flow](/help/authentication/entitlement-flow.md), and the JavaScript Integration Cookbook walks you through the implementation.
+The general Adobe Pass Authentication entitlement flow is covered in [Programmer Entitlement Flow](/help/authentication/entitlement-flow.md), and the JavaScript Integration Cookbook walks you through the implementation.
 The following sections provide descriptions and samples specific to the JavaScript AccessEnabler integration.

 >[!IMPORTANT]
 >